bab-git/dist-LMNN/README.md

 # LMNN
-Distance-based Large Margin Nearest Neighbor classifier
+This code is related to distance-based implementation of Large Margin Nearest Neighbor classifier (dist-LMNN)